ChuongQuoc1413017/Note/Introduction to Logic and Critical Thinking Specialization/Course 2 Think Again II How to Reason Deductively/README.md

 	+ Some of Mary's possessions are Ferrari cars => I form
 	+ Two arguments are equivalent
 	+ Can use the Venn Diagram
-+ Other ways of rxpressing A, E, I, or O propositions
++ Other ways of Expressing A, E, I, or O propositions
 	+ Not all Fs are Gs = Some Fs are not Gs
 	+ All Fs are not Gs = No Fs are Gs
 	+ Some Fs are both Gs and Hs